spinnaker/spinnaker.github.io/community/gardening/dev-environment.md

 sidebar:
   nav: community
 ---
-What's the best way to get set up for Spinnaker development?
+What's the best environment Spinnaker development?
+How can you set up your workstation to debug a Spinnaker service?
 It depends!
 Consider these constraints when choosing your strategy:

 * __Locally available computing resources__: hosting Spinnaker services is memory-intensive.
 * __Access and cost management for public clouds__: Spinnaker can be hosted in the cloud, where you'll pay for compute.